BABY LED POTTY AND TOILET TRAINING

 Like many aspects of childcare and life in general, ideas about potty training have varied around the world and through history (Amber Hatch).
 In the UK we are usually told to wait until a child is 2, but I was lucky enough to find out it can be done earlier.
-You can find infographics on the benefits of enabling babies to use the toilet here and here, and post addressing concerns here.
+You can find infographics on the benefits of enabling babies to use the toilet here and here, and a blog addressing concerns here.

-At first, my postpartum body and brain were too beaten up to consider it.
-However, one nappy change, when baby was 9 weeks old; I had a sudden burst of confidence, coupled with a desire to protect the precious carpet we naively bought when I was pregnant.
+At first, my postpartum body and brain were too beaten up to consider more work.
+However, one nappy change, when baby was 9 weeks old, I had a sudden burst of confidence.
+This was coupled with a desire to protect the precious carpet we naively bought when I was pregnant.
 The plan was to hold baby over a bucket at nappy changes to prevent sprinkledge.
 After about three days it became apparent Baby was waiting to be held.
 This brought with it a sense of pride for all of us, but also the necessity to think about wees constantly and all the time from that point forward.

 Most instructions tell you to let Baby run around the flat naked ('nappy free' time) and observe when they wee on the floor before you start.
-Once you start they then don't always wear nappies.
 This advice did not chime with our carpet or the time of year, and so was ignored.

 BABY LED POTTY AND TOILET TRAINING

 How to hold baby

-Below, I will list the routines I have used, and the signs Baby has given me.
+Below, I will explain the techniques Baby and I have used to communicate.
 I also recommend a simple infographics on when and how by ecpeesy.

 I never criticise Baby for accidents or not needing to go.
 I try not to impart any shame around bodily functions or body parts, so as Baby feels safe to talk to me about them.
 I am grateful to Baby for communicating with me, and for their patience when getting dressed; but I don't feel they need to be told it is morally 'good' to hold a wee.
 I might say something like 'ahh that feels better'!